bglindner/SourceApp/README.md

 # test your environments:
 micromamba activate sourceapp
-python path/to/sourceapp.py -h
+python path/to/SourceApp/pipelines/sourceapp.py -h

 micromamba activate sourceapp_build
-python path/to/sourceapp_build.py -h
+python path/to/SourceApp/pipelines/sourceapp_build.py -h

 ```
 # Usage

 `sourceapp.py` expects as input paired short read metagenomic data.
 The user should supply these reads as gzipped FASTQ files.
-No prior adapter trimming or QC is necessary as SourceApp will automate read trimming with `fastp` but the user can disable this step if they would like to perform it themselves with `--skip-trimming`.
+No prior adapter trimming or QC is necessary as SourceApp will automate read trimming with `fastp` but the user can disable this step with `--skip-trimming`.
 In addition to short reads, SourceApp needs a genomic database specifically formatted for use by the tool.
-This can be created by SourceApp from genomes provided by the user with `sourceapp_build.py` or a default database will be provided in a forthcoming publication (Graham et al, _in prep_).
+This can be created by SourceApp from genomes provided by the user with `sourceapp_build.py` or a default database will be available here soon.
 Users should specify the location of an output directory for results to be written to.

 SourceApp is primarily designed for use with a Unix-based HPC and no support is offered for deployment with alternative operating systems.